 Disorders of pregnancy

 Pregnancy loss can be absolutely devastating especially if it was difficult to conceive in the first place.
 Spontaneous abortions occur in an estimated 1/3 of women with PCOS.
 Studies suggest that PCOS is associated with up to twice the rate of miscarriage.

 Rates of all pregnancy related complications are increased.
 Gestational diabetes, pregnancy-induced hypertension, pre-eclampsia risks are approximately tripled.
 Risk of pre-term birth is increased by an estimated 75% when compared to normal women or those who have overcome PCOS.
 Women with PCOS are more likely to deliver by Caesarian section, which itself comes with complications.

 Fertility treatments may double the risk of multiple pregnancies, with all their attendant complications.
 Twin births for example have up to 10 times the risk of small for gestational age and a 6-fold risk of premature delivery.

 Mothers with PCOS are not the only ones negatively affected.
 There is a higher risk of small for gestational age babies, as well as large for gestational age.
-The latter is commonly seen in diabetic mothers, and likely caused by the increased nutrient availability due to hyperinsulinemia.
+The latter is commonly seen in mothers with diabtes, and likely caused by the increased nutrient availability due to hyperinsulinemia.
 Both are associated with metabolic complications later in life (type 2 diabetes, obesity and hypertension), admissions to the NICU (neonatal intensive care unit), stillbirths and perinatal mortality.
 Hyperinsulinemia in utero may possibly affect the child’s intellectual and psychomotor development as well.

 Associated health conditions